gordonbrander/spellcaster/README.md

 Reactive UI without dark magic.

-- Fine-grained reactive signals with automatic dependency tracking
+- Fine-grained reactive signals using the [TC39 Standard Signals polyfill](https://github.com/tc39/proposal-signals)
-- Zero dependencies, no build step
-- Vanilla JS with types provided by TypeScript
+- Available as either a Typescript package or a vanilla JS bundle (with no build step)
 - Less than 4kb compressed

 ## Introduction